viorble/Lecture-Database/ch04_entity_replationship_modeling.md

 - <span class="blue-text">Connectivity</span> describes the relationship classification: 1:1, 1:M, and M:N
 - <span class="blue-text">Cardinality</span> expresses the minimum and maximum number of entity occurrences associated with one occurrence of the related entity

-# Relationship Notation
+# Relationship's Notation
 <div class="grid">
     <img src="restricted/CFig04_07.jpg" alt="">
     <img src="restricted/CFig04_08.jpg" alt="">
 </div>

+- (1, 4): one professor teach at least one and no more than four classes
+- (1, 1): each class is taught by one and only one professor

 # Existence Dependence
 - An entity represents a real-world object in a database.
-The classification into strong and weak depends on whether the entity can exist independently or not.
+- Entity is <span class="blue-text">strong</span> or <span class="blue-text">weak</span> depends on whether the entity can exist independently or not.
-- An entity is said to be <span class="blue-text">existence-dependent</span> if it can exist in the database only when it is associated with another related entity occurrence.
-That is, if it has a mandatory foreign key
-- If an entity can exist apart from all of its related entities, it is <span class="blue-text">existence-independent</span> (strong entity or regular entity)
+- A strong (regular) entity can exist apart from all of its related entities, it is <span class="blue-text">existence-independent</span>
+- A weak entity is <span class="blue-text">existence-dependent</span> on another related entity occurrence.
+That is, it need a mandatory foreign key.

-- Relationship 'EMPLOYEE claims DEPENDENT', the DEPENDENT entity is existence dependent on the EMPLOYEE entity
+- Relationship 'EMPLOYEE claims DEPENDENT', the DEPENDENT entity is existence dependent on the EMPLOYEE entity.
+That is, DEPENDENT has a mandatory foreign key, EMP_NUM to link with EMPLOYEE.

 # Weak Entity
 A weak entity is an entity that cannot exist independently and depends on a strong entity for its identification.
-- Does NOT have a sufficient primary key on its own.
+- Does NOT have a sufficient PK on its own.
-- Requires a foreign key (FK) from a related strong entity to form a composite primary key.
+- Requires a FK from a related strong entity to form a composite PK.
-- Always has a **total participation** (i.e., it must be related to a strong entity).
+- Always has a **total participation** (every row of the weak entity must be associated with at least one row of another strong entity).
 - The relationship between a weak entity and its strong entity is called an **identifying relationship**.

 # Illustrate Weak Entities
-- A weak entity is existence-dependent and strong relationship
+- A weak entity is existence-dependent on a strong entity with a strong (identifying) relationship
 - A strong entity is existence-independent
 <div class="middle-grid">
     <img src="restricted/CFig04_11.jpg" alt="">